-Note: This style shows that the information supplements the adjacent text.
+Note: A Note indicates that the information supplements the adjacent text.

-Tip: This style indicates helpful points about using the software.
+Tip: A Tip indicates helpful points about using the software.

 Caution!
-This style indicates important information to help you avoid a loss of critical data.
+A Caution indicates important information to help you avoid a loss of critical data.

 Important!
-This styles indicates critical information that you need to understand or important steps you need to take.
+An Important note indicates critical information that you need to understand or important steps you need to take.